 So, do you know what your home's tax basis is?
 Just as important: Can you prove it to the Internal Revenue Service (IRS)?
 That's what we'll discuss here.

-If you've purchased your home, your starting point for determining the property’s basis is what you paid for it.
-This includes the purchase price, plus closing costs, such as settlement fees, appraisal fees, legal fees, transfer taxes, title insurance premiums, credit report fees, inspection costs, and amounts owed by the seller that you agree to pay.
+If you've purchased your home, your starting point for determining it's basis is what you paid for it.
+This includes the purchase price, as well as closing costs such as settlement fees, appraisal fees, legal fees, transfer taxes, title insurance premiums, credit report fees, property inspection costs, and any amounts owed by the seller that you agreed to pay.

 In addition, assessments for items that tend to increase the value of your property, such as streets and sidewalks, should be added to its basis.